Arize-ai/phoenix/internal_docs/specs/prompts.md

 ### Tags

 You may want to tag prompt version with a human-readable tag so that you can refer to it even as new versions are added.
 Common use cases include tagging a prompt with dev or prod tags.
 This allows you to track which versions of prompts are used where.

+It might be worth considering having pre-configured tags when a prompt template is created (e.g. heads/main)

+## Analytics

+One of the benefits of using Phoenix as a source of prompts is that analytics about a given prompt can be tracked over time.
+This includes:

+- The number of times a prompt has been used
+- first used
+- last used
+- linking of traces to a prompt
+- ...

+This can be useful for tracking the effectiveness of a prompt over time.

+This could mean that when a prompt is used, context attributes can be set.